 Modalities in Visual Art are also in a state of flux, its working tools of representation, communication, visualization and imagination.
 Digitization of text, sound, and still and moving image is one important site of transition.
 This has spawned new practices of modeling and simulation, of prefiguring the real in the virtual.
 It has also introduced the virtual as a design end-in-itself.
 We help to assess the benefits and traps of digital production and its roots in traditional design, writing and drawing skills.

-College of X is a result of the professional realization that we there is a need for a continuous learning process to stay competitive in visual arts.
-We are offering courses from 2018 on and are connecting artists, researchers and practitioners attempting to understand better the challenges, opportunities and pitfalls of traditional visual arts in the Age of digital transformation.
+College of X is a result of the professional realisation that we there is a need for a continuous learning process to stay competitive in visual arts.
+We are offering courses from 2018 on and are connecting artists, researchers and practitioners attempting to understand better the challenges, opportunities and pitfalls of traditional visual arts in the age of digital transformation.

 HUMAN REBELLION guest talks

 We proudly present for our event in CRCLR on 1st of December: minds which stand in between the analogue and the digital, fusing both worlds in a joyful and professional way:

 What Do People Have to Say About the College of X?

 We are located in BETAHAUS, Prinzessinnenstr.
 19-20, 10969 Berlin, Kreuzberg.
 Office hours and Meetups will happen there as well, if not announced differently.